Scaffolding building site and high vis vests with hard hats

 What are the differences between silicosis and hypersensitivity pneumonitis?

 With two diseases that have overlapping symptoms, it can be difficult to tell them apart.
-Here, our experts explain the differences.
+Here, our experts explain the differences between hypersensitivity pneumonitis and silicosis.

 Silicosis and hypersensitivity pneumonitis are both industrial diseases that primarily impact lung function.
 Despite different causes, the symptoms for both diseases overlap in many areas.
 Symptoms of both silicosis and hypersensitivity pneumonitis include: